toshima/homepage/README.md

-This repo contains the source code for my website tkshm.com
+This repo contains the source code for [my website](https://tkshm.com).